zachchong/tp/README.md

 `listInterview i/PERSON_INDEX`

 ### Add Category to Contact
-Add a person identified by the index number used in the displayed person list to one or more categories.
+Add category(s) to a person identified by the index number used in the displayed person list

 `addCat i/INDEX [c/CATEGORY]...`

 ### Delete Category from Contact
-Delete a person identified by the index number used in the displayed person list from one or more categories.
+Delete category(s) to a person identified by the index number used in the displayed person list

 `deleteCat i/INDEX [c/CATEGORY]...`